Armaan457/ACM-Team-Maker/README.md

     -   It collects all the project ideas submitted by the members of each team.

 3.  **Idea Selection Crew**:
-    -   The aggregated ideas for each team are passed to a `Idea_Crew`.
+    -   The aggregated ideas for each team are passed to a `IdeaCrew`.
     -   An `IdeaAgent` executes an `IdeaChoosing` task to analyze the ideas and select the best one for each team.
     -   **Output**: A `Output/Team_Idea.json` file containing the chosen idea for each team.